dukimi/locationcopy/README.md

-# Minecraft Location Copy Mod
+# Location Copy

-A simple Location Copy
+This mod makes copying location in Minecraft much more convenient.

-This mod makes copying coordinates in Minecraft much more convenient.
+Copying is also possible with F3+C, but instead of complex commands that cannot be used without cheats, pressing the basic key G key copies only the location neatly.

-Copying is also possible with F3+C, but instead of complex commands that cannot be used without cheats, pressing the basic key G key copies only the coordinates neatly.
-(G key can be changed to another key in key binding)
+(G key can be changed to another key in Key Binds)

 GacStudio All-Rights-Reserved